AmarooHQ/whitepaper/10-Ultra-Terminum/80-conclusions.md

     For some designs, the \emph{Scaling Factor} can change between nesting levels }

+\pz{Last row with infinity: theoretically yes, but is it practically achievable?}
 %% INSERT ### TABLE: compare_nets_3k

 : A comparison of quantitative scaling properties between UT and various networks given $k = 3000$ bytes/s.
 Transaction size is set to 250 bytes, $D_f = B_f$, and $D_h = B_h$.